Butcombe Trail Ultra, 56 miles (BTU56)

 - buff or hat;

 - emergency food (e.g. gel, energy bar);

 - headtorch with charged batteries (yes, even if you plan to finish well before dark!);

 - emergency foil blanket;

-There will be random kit checks.
 We recommend that runners wear trail or fell shoes with good grip.

 Please attach your race number to your front so that it can be clearly seen.
 You must show this number to marshals at each checkpoint – it is your responsibility to ensure that your number has been noted.
 You must not run with another person’s number.

 The variety of food available should mean that if you have a minor food intolerance there will still be items available at each checkpoint to suit.
 However, due to the nature of race checkpoints, we cannot guarantee that there is no possibility of contamination between items.
 Therefore if you have a sensitive allergy we would ask you to provide us with sealed, named bags, numbered for each checkpoint; these may contain an appropriate amount of nutrition items, but cannot be used for other equipment.
 Please email us in advance if you wish to do this as we have to arrange exchange of the bags.